themagicstrings/twooter/report/report.md

 ## Logging of simulator errors over time

 The course has a website that shows the number of errors found be the simulator, which is very useful to see which errors are most common in the system.
 A problem with this, is that is only shows the cumulative number of errors, so it is impossible to know when the errors occured.
 We tried to work around this by making a scraper that periodically would poll data from the site, and save it with a time-stamp.
 This turned out to be quite difficult, as pulling the data out of the SVG, was not that easily done.
-As a replacement, we made a spreadsheet where we manually put in the data every few days.
-The data gathered can be seen on the following graphs.
+As a replacement, we made a spreadsheet where we manually put in the data every few days, as seen on _Figure 10_.

 <center>
 <img alt="Manual logging" src="./images/errors.png" style="width: 70%;">
 </center>

-_**Figure ???:** Graphs made in Google Sheets displaying the errors from the simulator over time.
+_**Figure 10:** Graphs made in Google Sheets displaying the errors from the simulator over time.
 The data was recorded manually._

 Using this data, we were able to react to sudden spikes in errors, for example the rapid growth in errors of type Follow and Unfollow, caused us to investigate the problem.
 It turned out that the problem was due to missing users in the database, so we solved it by copying users from another group's database into ours.
 On the graph named _Major Errors_ it can be seen that the the red and yellow lines suddenly flatten out, as the problem was resolved.
 Another way we have used the graph, is to identify when the service is down, as this causes a surge in connection errors.
 Ideally this tool would not be necessary, as it has to be updated manually which takes time, and the things that it warns us of, should be covered by either monitoring or logging.
 However, in this case where our monitoring is a bit lacking, it was a very useful tool.

+## GitHub Actions has no debugging mode

+When creating a GitHub Actions script you will never get it perfect the first time.
+Figuring out why the script is not behaving like it should, is without auxiliary programs a process of repeatedly pushing a new commit to GitHub, waiting for their service to run the script, and finally reading the console output on the website.
+A time consuming process which we never got around to making better.
+3rd party tools are available to run GitHub Actions scripts locally, which should speed this process up a lot.
+It was a minor inconvenience which could have been avoided with a little prelimiary research.

 # Links